Swetrix/macos-app/README.md

-# macos-app
-Swetrix MacOS app / widget
+# Swetrix MacOS app / widget
+This app is in the 'work in progress' state and is not ready to be used in production.
+A lot of refactoring is required.